dmnhat91/mini-e-commerce-app/README.md

 - `--from-literal`: where we defines key value pairs for the secret.
 Currently we only assign 1 key value pair: `jwt=asdf`

 To get list of secrets: `kubectl get secrets`

+### For running tests
+The `supertest` library helps to target a service to available port of our local machine for testing.

 ## Debug